deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17247/index.md

 > </details>

-> Table 3 shows the performance improvement achieved by applying FastV inference strategy to models trained with PyramidDrop, demonstrating the substantial performance gains obtained.
+> The table compares the performance of models trained with and without PyramidDrop, showing performance gains with the application of FastV inference strategy.

 {{< table-caption >}}